Convex hierarchical testing of interactions: A simulation study

-In Figure \ref{fig:power}, we varied the strength of the main effects in the hierarchical setting and compared all-pairs and CHT in their ability to correctly detect interactions.
-We estimated the average number of non-null interactions called significant (over 20 replications) with FDR$<.2$, for varying sample sizes (horizontal axis) and size of the main effect.
-There are 45 non-null interactions in the underlying model.
-In the top panel, the all-pairs method does the best, but requires close to 1000 samples to detect all 45 interactions.
-In the middle panel, with moderate main effects, CHT has captured all 45 effects with just 500 samples.
-In the hierarchical scenario, the problem is more tractable overall: with say 200 samples, CHT captures about 25 effects in the middle scenario, while the all-pairs method captures only about 15 in the top panel.
-Increasing the size of the main effect in the bottom panel seems to make little difference.
+In Figure~\ref{fig:power}, we vary the strength of the main effects in a weak hierarchical scenario with 40 nonzero interactions.
+We compare all-pairs, CHT and weak-screen in their ability to correctly detect interactions while controlling FDR at a given sample size.
+We estimate the average number of nonnull interactions called significant (over 50 replications) with FDR${}<0.2$, for varying sample sizes (horizontal axis) and size of the main effect (varying across panels).
+When no main effects are present, the all-pairs method does best, and CHT does much better than weak-screen (which is unable to detect over half of the interactions regardless of increasing sample size because these interactions have main effects that are too small).
+In the other two scenarios, CHT does best.

-\section{Real data example- SAPPHIRe study data}
+\section{Real data example: SAPPHIRe study data}

-This data was analyzed in \citeasnoun{Park01012008}, following the study of \citeasnoun{Huang2004}.
-The study was aimed at finding genes associated with hypertension.
-The dataset consists of the genotypes on 21 distinct loci and the menopausal and insulin resistant status of hypotensive and hypertensive Chinese women (with 216 and 364 subjects, respectively).
-The predictors are listed in Table \ref{tab:sapphire1}.
+This data set was analyzed in \citet{Park01012008}, following the study of \citet{Huang2004}.
+The study sought to find genes associated with hypertension.
+A sample of 580 Chinese women, 216 hypotensive and 364 hypertensive, were studied.
+The predictors (see Table~\ref{tab:sapphire1}) are menopausal and insulin resistance statuses as well as genotypes on 21 distinct loci.

-The first four (non-genetic) predictors have the strongest effects on their own, although none were significantly different across the two groups (details not shown).
-Table \ref{tab:sapphire2} shows the first ten interactions found by the all-pairs and convex hierarchical test methods.
+The first four predictors (all nongenetic) have the strongest effects individually, although none were (\url{http://www.grammarmudge.cityslide.com/articles/article/1026513/9903.htm}) significantly different across the two groups (details not shown).
+Table~\ref{tab:sapphire2} shows the first ten interactions found by the all-pairs and CHT methods.

-The selected interactions are very different, with CHT focussing on clinical by genetic interaction, due to the strength of the clinical factors on their own.
-Figure \ref{fig:wheelplot} depicts the main effects and interactions found by CHT for different values of the regularization parameter $\lambda$.

-To examine the stability of the two analyses, we carried out a bootstrap analysis, recording the top ten pairs appearing in the analysis from each of 500 bootstrap samples.
-The ten most frequently occurring interactions are shown in Table \ref{tab:sapphire3}.
-We see that the CHT test shows a moderately higher reproducibility among the top ten selected interactions.

-Figure 6 contains another investigation into the reproducibility of the two different methods.
-We divided the data many times at random into two approximately equal sized parts, and recorded how many interactions appeared in both top $k$ lists, for each method.
-In the figure, $k$ varies along the horizontal axis.
-Again we see that the overlap is larger for the CHT method, although this overlap is fairly small overall.